I think every human has at some point in their life, in one way or another, wanted an answer to the question “Why were we born?”.

 I hope you can begin to see that our English Bibles we have today have quite a bit of history to them, and not all of it is good.

 If you are talking with a religious person, and question one of their beliefs, they will usually point out two or three verses that "prove" their point.
 At that instant we don't know if these verses are genuine or are verses that have been corrupted by men.
 If you want to know the proof of the matter, you will have to go away and search out all the Bible has to say on the matter.
-We need to find out how many other verses agree or disagree with the "proof texts" given.
+We need to find out how many other verses agree or disagree with the "proof texts" given, and we especially need to know what God has said.
 In other words, we need to look for a theme running through the Bible from Genesis to Revelation.
 This is where a Bible search engine on a computer (such as eSword - free from www.e-sword.net) comes in handy.

 A couple of examples.